Tim-Hass-GA/eie.io_project_2/README.md

 DAY 7: Found a bug on form data picker, where the date variable was not loading correctly.

 DAY 8: Rebuild models due to cascading associations not working correctly.
-Also corrected data type date variable bug.
+Also corrected data type date variable bug within model.

 DAY 9: Put in notes section (notes need update/delete routes).
 Final testing and styling.